Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Object Detection Image.rst

 In this example, we will be using Ameba Pro2 development board to detect 80 different kinds of objects such as person, bicycle, car, laptop on a single image saved on external SD card.

-Open Object Detection Image example in "File" -> "Examples" -> "AmebaNN" -> "ObjectDetectionImage".
+Open Object Detection Image example in :guilabel:`File -> Examples -> AmebaNN -> ObjectDetectionImage`

 |image01|